heritai/ml_challenge_emergency_response/README.md

 The `config.py` file serves as a central hub for all project configuration parameters, including:

 *   Data file paths.
-*   Definitions for categorical, numerical, and temporal features to be used.
+*   Definitions for categorical, numerical, and temporal features.
 *   The specific target variable chosen for prediction.
 *   Random seed for ensuring reproducibility.
 *   Test set size for the validation split.